 - Option 3: PCF General & PCF SIP Available to practices that demonstrate the capabilities to participate in both PCF options and meet eligibility criteria for both payment models.

-The American Academy of Family Physicians (AAFP) has created a presentation that explains the details of PCF including eligibility, payment options, quality measures, and a crosswalk of how the PCF program compares to CMS’s CPC+ program.
+The American Academy of Family Physicians (AAFP) has a webpage and a presentation that explains the details of PCF including eligibility, payment options, quality measures, a crosswalk of how the PCF program compares to CMS’s CPC+ program, and a timeline.

 This timeline shows important events related to the launch of PCF.
 CMS anticipates releasing a Request for Applications (RFA) and posting a payer Statement of Interest in the coming weeks for the first cohort of practices.
 Practice applications and interested payers will be solicited during summer/fall 2019.
 The model will launch in January 2020.